To convert inches to millimeters, multiply by 25.425.4:

 2.5 in=63.5 mm2.5\ \text{in} = 63.5\ \text{mm}

-This is a good example because it shows that the answer does not need to be a whole number.
+This case is worth noting because the answer is not a whole number.
 Decimal millimeter values are normal in measurements, drawings, and product dimensions.

-A third mistake is expecting the number to get smaller.
-Because a millimeter is a smaller unit than an inch, the millimeter count should usually be larger than the inch count.
+• Expecting the number to shrink.
+Because a millimeter is smaller than an inch, the millimeter count should usually be larger than the inch count.

-Rounding too early can also cause drift.
-If the context is machining, 3D printing, or specifications, keep the exact factor and round only to the required precision.
+• Rounding too early.
+For machining, 3D printing, or specifications, keep the exact factor and round only at the end, to the precision the job requires.

 Where Inches To Millimeters Is Used